Kalaheo Elementary School

 School Supply Lists

 School supplies list are different depending on grade level.
 Typically these school supply lists are given out before the new school year.
-Contact the school if you need a list.
+Grade K-2 Grade 3-5

 Parent Volunteer Leaders